Top Challenger Tips'n Tricks

 If it works as normal, then this is what happened it lost sync with the "rolling code encryption counter".
 If this continues on a frequent basis, have the FOBIK checked by your dealer.

-Also use the other spare or second FOBIK (you should have two when purchasing the vehicle) about ever six months to keep it in sync as well.
+Also use the other spare or second FOBIK (you should have two when purchasing the vehicle) about every six months or so, to keep it in sync as well.
+The security system is based on the rolling code "encryption" of KEELOQ, and an unused FOBIK could possible loose sync with this security feature and will need to be inserted into the WIN to sync back up.

 Battery access is through a door located on the rear of the FOB.